Cherokee Nation (1794–1907): History

 These men continued to be leaders in the tribe.
 Hicks participated in the Red Stick War, a civil war between traditional and progressive Creek factions.
 This coincided with part of US involvement in the War of 1812 against Great Britain.
-He was the de facto principal chief from 1813–1827.
+He was the de facto principal chief from 1813 to 1827.

 Constitutional governments

 The Cherokee Nation—East had first created electoral districts in 1817.
 By 1822, the Cherokee Supreme Court was founded.
 Lastly, the Cherokee Nation adopted a written constitution in 1827 that created a government with three branches: legislative, executive, and judicial.
 The Principal Chief was elected by the National Council, which was the legislature of the Nation.
 A similar constitution was adopted by the Cherokee Nation—West in 1833.

 The Constitution of the reunited Cherokee Nation was ratified at Tahlequah, Oklahoma on September 6, 1839, at the conclusion of "The Removal".
 The signing is commemorated every Labor Day weekend with the celebration of the Cherokee National Holiday.